-Because we believe that every child can succeed with support, WVCA offers a wide range of therapeutic support to our students.
+We believe that every child can succeed with the right tools, as a result WVCA offers a wide range of therapeutic support to our students.

 The goal of our team of Occupational Therapists, who are licensed by the National Board For Certification in Occupational Therapy, is to aid the development of the aforementioned skills so that the child can be as independent as possible in all aspects of daily living.